Last updated October, 2018.

 Where do you move your attention to?
-If you are meditating, to your anchor (usually your breath or a mantra).
+If you are meditating, to an anchor (usually your breath or a mantra).

-If you aren't meditating, to the present moment/task at hand.
+If you aren't meditating, to the present moment and what you are doing here and now.
 This is called being mindful.

-It's important to clarify these misconceptions, because people come to the practices believing they are going to "train their mind" and make it quiet.
+It's important to clarify these misconceptions, because people come to meditation believing they are going to "train their mind" and make it quiet.
 They quickly find out they can't do that, so they get frustrated and give up.

 And then they go back to a life of stress, anxiety, depression, self-doubt, and all the other struggles that meditation and mindfulness - properly taught and applied - can help you overcome.